Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 When you book your flight with a participating airline (see below), simply add your TSA number to your booking.
 Your resulting boarding pass will say “TSA PreCheck”.
 This allows you to go through the TSA PreCheck security line.
 You won’t have to remove your shoes, take out your laptop, take out your liquids or remove your coat or belt.
 The line usually moves quickly.

 Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, OneJet, Southwest Airlines, Sun Country, United Airlines, US Airways and Virgin America.
 According to the TSA, there are currently dedicated PreCheck lanes at more than 200 airports, nationwide.

 If you travel internationally, then you’ll want to apply for Global Entry.
 Global Entry includes the benefits of TSAPreCheck, plus all the benefits of Global Entry.
 (In other words, when you enroll in Global Entry, you’re automatically enrolled in TSA PreCheck.)

-Global Entry is trusted traveler program created by U.S. Customs and Border Protection (CBP) that allows expedited clearance for pre-approved, low-risk travelers arriving in the United States.
+Global Entry is a trusted traveler program created by U.S. Customs and Border Protection (CBP) that allows expedited clearance for pre-approved, low-risk travelers arriving in the United States.
 Travelers must be pre-approved for the Global Entry program, and all applicants go through a background check and in-person interview before enrollment.